-Caruso has an extensive criminal record in the US for financial crime activities.
+Caruso has a criminal record in the US.

-Time and again, they appear to have made one statement after another that was complete BS in order to get people to give them money; money which they just spent themselves.
+Time and again, according to allegations in Court filing, they appear to have made several untrue statements in order to get people to give them money; money which they allegedly spent on themselves.

-Salter allegedly told prospective investors, among other things, that Zima was the top in the world and had a genius behind it with the highest IQ in crypto (by which he meant Caruso possibly to imply to investors that funds were safe) and was delivering to all its customers with a return on investment ratio that was wild.
+Salter allegedly told prospective investors, among other things, that Zima Digital was the top in the world and had a genius behind it with the highest IQ in crypto (by which he may have meant Caruso, to imply to investors that funds were safe) and was delivering to all its customers with a return on investment ratio that was wild.

-According to affidavit evidence from James Lamerson, a special agent with the US Secret Service, what was wild was their spending of customer funds.
-Caruso and Salter allegedly spent money lavishly for casino gambling (US$830,000) in Las Vegas; private jet trips (US$350,0000); exotic car rentals (US$350,000); a rented mansion (US$150,000) and numerous other things.
+According to affidavit evidence from James Lamerson, a special agent with the US Secret Service, what was wild appears to have been their alleged spending of customer funds.
+Caruso and Salter allegedly spent money lavishly on casino gambling (US$830,000) in Las Vegas; private jet trips (US$350,0000); exotic car rentals (US$350,000); a rented mansion (US$150,000) and numerous other things.

 Special agent Lamerson located and trailed Caruso and Salter as part of his investigation and he deposed that he once followed them into a restaurant during which time he overheard them taking a call from a bank informing them that the company’s bank account was being de-risked.
 Over the course of trailing them, he noticed that they drove many luxury expensive exotic cars including McLarens, Farraris, an Aston Martin, and other Lambos, which had been rented.